 Typically an operating system offers (or hosts) various services to other network computers and users.
 These services are usually provided through ports or numbered access points beyond the operating systems network address.
 Services include offerings such as file sharing, print services, email, web sites, and file transfer protocols (FTP), most of which can have compromised security.

-firewalls or intrusion detection/prevention systems.
+At the front line of security are hardware devices known as firewalls or intrusion detection/prevention systems.
 At the operating system level, there are a number of software firewalls available, as well as intrusion detection/prevention systems.
 Most modern operating systems include a software firewall, which is enabled by default.
 A software firewall can be configured to allow or deny network traffic to or from a service or application running on the operating system.
 Therefore, one can install and be running an insecure service, such as Telnet or FTP, and not have to be threatened by a security breach because the firewall would deny all traffic trying to connect to the service on that port.

 source:wikipedia